 The lead flow reservoir will be back pressurized by the solenoid warm return valve PV8522SCD to ~1.6atm in the DBX to allow driving flow to the magnet reservoir through EV8612.
 As the Lead reservoir starts to collect liquid helium the return from this reservoir will be switched over to Cold return PV8522SR and the flow will go back to the refrigerator.
 The ice that collected on HX8524 (not a lot compared to the Torus Cooldown) will start to melt and the area below this ambient vaporizer should be roped off.
 The lead flow controllers will control the lead flow to limit heat load into the reservoir.

-To continue the magnet and shield cooldown, liquid helium will be drawn from the lead reservoir and injected at the bottom of the lead reservoir through EV8612.
+To continue the magnet and shield cooldown, liquid helium will be drawn from the lead reservoir and injected at the bottom of the magnet reservoir through EV8612.
 This flow will return to the ambient vaporizer HX8675 through PV8674 and PV8670BY as needed to keep the pressure in the magnet annulus below the pressure in the Lead Reservoir.
 Flow will be limited to 10 g/s or less depending on available capacity from the End Station Refrigerator and the warming power of HX8675.
 Flow may also be limited to assure that other Hall B loads (Torus and Buffer Dewar) stay operational if they are needed for ongoing operations.

 To assure that the no warm helium gas mixes into the 4K helium supply, the warm supply will be isolated from the cold supply and its pressure will be vented to 2 atm (below the nominal 3atm 4K helium pressure).
+This is done by venting through MV8561V.

 When TD8522SR is between 7 and 8K the process to switch to cold return and away from ambient vaporizer HX8524 can begin.
 Because all the piping in the Solenoid and in the DBX is cold the switch to cold return can be done fairly easily if the ESR operators agree.
 The basic method is to first setup PV8522SCD to be a back pressure valve with a set point of 1.3atm.
 Then with EV6721B at ESR open, slowly open PV8522SR fully while watching TD672 and other key refrigerator parameters as well as the supply temperatures to the Torus and Solenoid TD8513T and TD8513S.
 Once PV7522SCD is fully closed the Solenoid Lead reservoir is on cold return and it can be re-pressurized by settings its control PID to control PT8620 at ~1.6atm to continue to drive flow through the magnet